Hersham: Golf

 Hersham Village Golf Club is on the south side of the village; snooker player John Virgo is a former president.

 Hersham's large second golf club is Burhill Golf Club (with North and South courses, the latter of which has been added near Burwood Park.
 Early in World War II, Barnes Wallis and several hundred drawing office staff were evacuated to Burhill Golf Club from the nearby Vickers-Armstrongs aircraft factory at Brooklands and designed the legendary Dambusters 'bouncing bomb' there.
 Code-named 'Upkeep', this special weapon was really a depth charge or mine rather than a bomb and was used to devastating effect on two reservoir dams in Germany's industrial Rhur Valley.
-Three other weapons designed and developed by Wallis and his team at Burhill were the smaller 'Highball' 'bouncing bomb' and the deep epentration 'Tallboy' and 'Grand Slam' earthquake bombs.
+Three other weapons designed and developed by Wallis and his team at Burhill were the smaller 'Highball' 'bouncing bomb' and the deep penetration 'Tallboy' and 'Grand Slam' earthquake bombs.
 The Vickers Windsor four-engined bomber and Vickers Viking airliner were also designed at Burhill then built at nearby Foxwarren Park before being test flown at Farnborough Airport and Wisley aerodromes respectively.
+Besides using the Clubhouse including its basement rooms, Vickers staff also used the adjacent Squash and Badminton Courts (built c.1932) where they produced full-size drawings of Tallboy & Grand Slam and linked to this was a new drawing office with a 'north-light' industrial roof built specifically for the design team.
+Both buildings have survived to this day but are proposed for redevelopment in 2026.